Koopman-informed recurrent neural networks: Koopman operator and extended dynamic mode decomposition

-where \(\{e^{\lambda_k}\}\) are the eigenvalues of the semigroup.
+where \(\{e^{\lambda_k}\}\) are the eigenvalues of the operator \(\mathcal{K}^t\), and \(\lambda_k\) are eigenvalues of the generator \(\mathcal{L}\).
 This allows us to use the Koopman theory for continuous dynamical systems as well, and possibly make the connection for NeuralODEs and Koopman theory in similar fashion we have done with discrete system Koopman operator and RNN.

-As the Koopman operator is infinite dimensional makes it impossible to apply it directly, and raises the need for a method to create a finite approximation of \(\mathcal{K}\) and its spectrum, namely the extended dynamic mode decomposition.
+As the Koopman operator is infinite dimensional it is not possible to apply it directly, which raises the need for a method to create a finite approximation of \(\mathcal{K}\) and its spectrum, namely the extended dynamic mode decomposition.